-(ii) Individual Limit for Restricted Stock and Restricted Stock Units.
-For awards of Restricted Stock and Restricted Stock Units that are intended to be Performance-Based Compensation, the maximum number of Shares with respect to which such Awards may be granted to any Grantee in any calendar year shall be 23,841,655 Shares.
-The foregoing limitation shall be adjusted proportionately in connection with any change in the Company's capitalization pursuant to Section 10, below.
+(ii) Indi ividual Limit for Restricted Stock and Restricted Stock Units.
+For awards of Restricted Stock and Restricted Stock Units that are intended to be Performance nce-Based Compensation, the maximum number of Shares with respect to which such Awards may be granted to an Grantee in any calendar year shall be 23 3,841,655 Shares.
+The foregoing limitation shall be adjusted proportionately in connection with any change in the Company's capitalization pursuant to So ection 10, below.